Skip to content

 Download Python script

-This case shows the cability to run and launch a Python script from Matlab with the SIMBA Python library.
+This case shows the capability to run a Python script from Matlab with the SIMBA Python library: a python script named "Flyback.py" is run from Matlab with the matlab command: pyrunfile(file_name.py).

-Procedure to follow before running a python script
+Here is a sum-up of the procedure to follow before running a python script from Matlab:

-• First you need to make sure that the Python version that you are using is compatible with the Matlab version installed in your computer: Matlab/Python_version
+1. Check the Python version that you are using is compatible with the Matlab version installed in your computer on this Mathworks webpage.

 py.tkinter.Tk;